quantapix/qnarre/docs/index.md

 # Evaluating Contradictions Analytically

-* Preparing and normalizing documents
+* Preparing and normalizing legal documents
 * Tagging with **topics** and extracting **narratives**
-* Standardized output, flexible reporting
+* Standardized output and flexible reporting
 * Interpreting the inferred **conflict graph**
 * Irrefutable analytics to unmask "cover-ups"
-* Trends, costs, **profits** and identifying motives
+* Trends, costs, **profits** while identifying motives
 * "Based on a true story": a sample Qnarre report
 * [more detail... (fully uploaded by August 31)](./judicial_report/index.html)